meleu/RetroPie-joystick-selection/README.md

 ## Known Issues
 - If you are using joysticks with equal names, then, yes, the connection order matters.
 - **[This issue doesn't happen if you use the joystick selection by name method]** If the joystick list order changes (adding/removing devices), your configuration changes too.
 So you have to run `joystick_selection.sh` again.
 - **[This is RetroArch issue.
-It not happens because of the joystick selection tool]** Due to the dynamic nature of bluetooth connections, if you configure a bluetooth joystick as Player 1, and somehow lose the connection during a game, it'll be annoying to exit RetroArch (connect to RetroPie via ssh and kill RetroArch process.
+It doesn't happen because of the joystick selection tool]** Due to the dynamic nature of bluetooth connections, if you configure a bluetooth joystick as Player 1, and somehow lose the connection during a game, if you don't have a keyboard plugged in it'll be annoying to exit RetroArch (connect to RetroPie via ssh and kill RetroArch process.
 If your raspi isn't on the LAN, :( I think you'll have to unplug your power supply.).